Fish Species NT: A Guide for Fishing Australia

 Barramundi

-Best Time to Fish: The end of March through to April—The run-off season is the best time to target Barramundi, although they can be caught all year round in the Top End.
-During the run-off Barramundi move back to the estuaries and feed by congregating around the mouths of rivers and creeks.
+Best Time to Fish: The end of March through to April— The run-off season is the best time to target Barramundi, although this fish species can be caught all year round in the Top End.
+During the run-off, Barramundi move back to the estuaries and feed by congregating around the mouths of rivers and creeks.

 Best Targeted: Fresh or saltwater, rivers or estuaries, lures, trolling or casting

-Appearance: Barramundi is a popular fish species in NT.
-It’s colour varies depending on the environment.
+Appearance: Barramundi is a popular fish species in the NT.
+Its colour varies depending on the environment.
 In saltwater, Barramundi has yellow fins and a silvery body.
 In freshwater, Barra has a darker greenish-blue upper body, becoming white towards the ventral surface, with dark brown to black fins.
-Barramundi grows up to 60-120cm, and 60kg/130 pounds.
+Barramundi grows up to 60-120cm and 60kg/130 pounds.

 Eating: Popular white-fleshed fish with a sweet, mild flavour and firm texture